 In the process of physical removal of productive topsoil, soil erosion results in immediate on-site effects.
 On-site effects are those that happen at the site where erosion occurs.
 The on-site damages or effects therefore include soil structure degradation, increased erodibility, surface crusting and compaction.
 Crop emergence, growth and yield are directly affected by the loss of natural nutrients and applied fertilizers.
 Seeds and plants can be disturbed or completely removed by the erosion.
 Organic matter from the soil, residues and any applied manure, is relatively lightweight and can be readily transported off the field.
 Pesticides may also be carried off the site with the eroded soil.
-Soil quality, structure, stability and texture can be affected by the loss of soil or organic matter can weaken the structure and even change the texture.
+Soil quality, structure, stability and texture can be affected by the loss of soil.
+The breakdown of aggregates and the removal of smaller particles or entire layers of soil or organic matter can weaken the structure and even change the texture.
 Textural changes can in turn affect the water-holding capacity of the soil, making it more susceptible to extreme conditions such as drought (Adwubi et al., 2009).